3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 #### `let`

-[Let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let): ES2015 introduces the concept of block scoping, which allows us to limit the scope of a variable declared with `let` to a given block `{ ... }`.
+[Let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let): ES2015 introduces the concept of block scoping, which allows us to limit the scope of a variable declared with `let` to a given block of code `{ ... }`.
 It also avoids variables hoisting, as a variable is only declared/assigned where it exists within our code.

 Scope in ES5:

 ```js
 // ES5
 var num = 1;

 {
   var num = 2;
   console.log(num);
 }

 console.log(num);

 // will print out 2, 2